Calm environment with excellent CEO who cared about staff

 Some of the previous written reviews are obviously written by management trying to retain staff.
 Allow me to educate you on Glenwood:

-- Residential Management ( Coordinator, Program Manger) do not know how to appreciate employees; they treat employees as children and will make sure they find a way to penalize an employee who voices concern; they believe in essence the kids run the house; further they do not like to step in and help out the staff rather dictate and intimidate the staff; they will not put a person in position unless they feel they can make that person do what they tell them without question - The benefits are subpar; insurance too expensive not worth it - No upper ward mobility, when you get a position expect to stay in that position - Huge turnover
+- Use as a stepping stone; plan to leave as soon as you can - Residential Instructors staff in SED are unhappy and ;leave as soon as they get hired.
+The new Residential staff in SED has just about left within three months of hire - Residential Management ( Coordinator, Program Manger) do not know how to appreciate employees; they treat employees as children and will make sure they find a way to penalize an employee who voices concern; they believe in essence the kids run the house; further they do not like to step in and help out the staff rather dictate and intimidate the staff; they will not put a person in position unless they feel they can make that person do what they tell them without question - The benefits are subpar; insurance too expensive not worth it - No upper ward mobility, when you get a position expect to stay in that position - Huge turnover

 EVERYONE WHO LEAVES, DOES NOT WANT TO RETURN